pucelle/vscode-css-navigation/README.md

 ### Should I reload this plugin after changed settings, or modified files?

-No need to, this plugin will automatically restart after settings get changed, and reload files after they get changed on VSCode or disk.
+No need to, this plugin will automatically restart after settings get changed, and reload the changed files after they get changed on VSCode or disk.

-But if an imported file is out of current workspace, change it outside of VSCode will cause this plugin can't detect and re-parse it.
+But if an imported file is out of current workspace, change it outside of VSCode will cause this plugin can't detect and re-load it.
 You may simply open it in VSCode to make current plugin can track it.

 ### In embedded style content of ts or js files, input `--` can't cause css variable completions trigger